hpi-swa-lab/godot-pronto/README.md

 | `at(name: String)` | Find the "closest" `State` that has a field called `name`.
 If none is found, checks global state in `G`. | `at("score")` |
 | `put(name: String, val: Variant)` | Find the "closest" `State` that has a field called `name` and store the given value.
 If none is found, checks global state in `G`. | `put("score", 0)` |

+### Assets

+When creating your game/prototype in Pronto, you might want to use some assets to polish the look of your game.
+Those things are called assets and we already prepared some for you to use.

+#### TileMap

+If you want to create a large level you should take a look at the `TileMap` (default Godot).
+We already have a TileSet prepared that you can simply load into your TileMap inside the `asset` folder.

 ### Common Pitfalls

 * PhysicsBody2D